Yog9/Interactive-video-player/README.md

 ### Coming Soon
 - [ ] Add more video controls like skip-back, skip-forward and settings to change different language captions on the video .
-- [ ] Add keyboard controls for play pause functionality.
+- [ ] Add keyboard controls for play and pause functionality on the video.